hashicorp/terraform-provider-google/website/docs/r/google_project_services.html.markdown

 Allows management of enabled API services for an existing Google Cloud Platform project.
-Services in an existing project that are not defined in the config will be removed.
+Services in an existing project that are not defined in the config will be removed, except for those services that are well known to be required by a service defined in the config.

 For a list of services available, visit the
 [API library page](https://console.cloud.google.com/apis/library) or run `gcloud services list`.